freakout42/formax/README.md

 builtin record creation, query, delete and update modes, each with its own default data manipulations.
 This minimizes the need for program code. **formax** is a "Nocode RAD".
-A fully functional (CRUD) form for a table can build within two seconds.
+A fully functional (CRUD) form for a table can be build within two seconds.

 The running form has an event driven interface and